 Unless there is hard evidence of a broken installation, do not un-install and then re-install a DXLab application, as doing so is unlikely to resolve the problem, but might destroy important evidence or create new problems.
 A broken installation is indicated by the presence of messages like "Component X is not registered" or "Library Y cannot be found".
 If you don't see such messages, don't un-install and re-install!

-There are six likely reasons why a previously-working DXLab application might stop working:
+There are seven likely reasons why a previously-working DXLab application might stop working:

 - you just upgraded to a new version of the DXLab application, but your firewall or an anti-malware application is preventing the DXLab application from working